microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/general/onboard_server_linux/_index.md

     }
     ```

-    **Note**: It is optional but highly recommended to scope the SP to a specific [Azure subscription and Resource Group](https://docs.microsoft.com/en-us/cli/azure/ad/sp?view=azure-cli-latest)
+    **Note**: It is optional but highly recommended to scope the SP to a specific [Azure subscription and resource group](https://docs.microsoft.com/en-us/cli/azure/ad/sp?view=azure-cli-latest)

-* Create a new Azure Resource Group where you want your server(s) to show up.
+* Create a new Azure resource group where you want your server(s) to show up.

 ![](./01.png)